Introducing Western Australia’s Top 10 Natural Wonders

 The Pinnacles are ancient limestone pillars, several metres tall and scattered across Nambung National Park in their thousands.
 Created millions of years ago and made up of shells that were once buried in the sea bed, these pointy often jagged rock formations, litter the landscape and rise eerily out of the desert sands of Nambung National Park.

-Explore the Pinnacles on a scenic walk around Nambung National Park as part of our Western Reef Adventure fly drive itinerary.
+Explore the Pinnacles on a scenic walk around Nambung National Park as part of our Western Reef Adventure self drive itinerary.

 1. Ningaloo Reef